resemble-ai/resemble-quickstarts/README.md

 # Resemble Examples

 Quick start examples for the [Resemble AI](https://www.resemble.ai/) API in Python and JavaScript.
+For the full API reference, see [docs.resemble.ai](https://docs.resemble.ai).

 ## Structure